wp-plugins/easyrecipe/readme.txt

 9. We take support seriously.
 You can even add a ticket to our support database right from your blog admin.

 == Changelog ==
+= 3.2 Build 1290 =
+* Enhancement: Convert italic and bold formatting and image links in Ziplist recipes
+* Enhancement: Use latest WP media manager
+* Enhancement: Get caption, alt text and title data for images inserted into recipes (Plus version)
+* Update: Changes for Wordpress 3.9

 = 3.2 Build 1284 =
 * Update: Changed support/diganostics to use the EasySupport plugin